rollerworks/search/Resources/doc/configuration.rst

                             # You can either specify fields that must be imported or fields that must be excluded.
                             # You can only use include_fields or exclude_fields, not both. include prevails over exclude

-                                # Only import these fields (by fieldname not property-name)
+                                # Only import only these fields (by fieldname not property-name)
                                 include_fields: [ id, name ]

-                                # Only import field not present in this list
+                                # Only import only fields not present in this list
                                 exclude_fields: [ id, name ]

 As the field label can be localized